timodavidschlatter/chess/README.md

 ### UML class diagram

 This class diagram is roughly finished.
-It shows how the game logic is structured.
+It shows how the gameOld logic is structured.
 There is no view class or controller class.
 <img src="resources/01_uml_class_diagram.png" alt="UML class diagram" width="750">

 ### Mockups